 Gold acrylic gesso

 There are two brands of gold gesso: Daniel Smith and Holbein.
 There is a significant color difference between the two, as seen in the side-by-side comparison below.
 Daniel Smith’s is yellower in color and lighter in value, while Holbein’s is redder and darker.
 For this reason, I much prefer Daniel Smith’s.
-As I noted in “My Approach,” the gold ground serves as the lightest value in the painting.
+As I noted above, the gold ground serves as the lightest value in the painting.
 If my lightest value is going to as dark as the Holbein gesso, my ability to get an effective value range will be limited.

 There is also a cost difference.
 A 16 oz. jar of Daniel Smith’s gesso retails for $16.50 (list $30), while just 10 oz. of the Holbein retails for around $48.
 Gold gesso is quite transparent, so you’ll need two to three coats to get a fully opaque gold.
 Brush marks can affect the reflective quality of the gold, so you may want to gently “fluff” out and blend away the brush marks while they’re are still wet, with a very fine-bristled hake bush.